HFHLogo

 • no chance of a fuel leak or spill, due to canister design

-• no learning curve for operation
+• minimal learning curve for operation

 • lightweight, durable metal design